Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 #### Whitespace Nodes

-Some browsers add a text node whenever they come accross white spaces between elements.
+Some browsers add a text node whenever they come across white spaces between elements.
 This can cause issues when traversing the DOM

 You can strip all the whitespace out of a page.
-THis will make the page smaller and faster to load, but may make the code harder to read
+This will make the page smaller and faster to load, but may make the code harder to read

 Another way to deal  with this is to avoid using these DOM properties altogether.

 JQuery for example is a solution for this.